 Digital archaeology/forensics: includes methods and procedures to rescue content from damaged media or from obsolete or damaged hardware and software environments using specialized techniques.

-Digital object: an aggregation of one or more individual files and/or bitstreams designated as the subject of digital preservation actions and activities.
+Digital object: an aggregation of one or more individual files and/or bitstreams designated as the subject of digital preservation actions and activities, as well as its associated metadata.
 For example, a journal article composed of XML full text plus a series of PNG figures is a digital object; a single PDF containing the same information would also be a digital object.

 Identity: technical, administrative, descriptive, and other metadata that uniquely identifies the digital materials from others.